rust-lang/rust/src/doc/trpl/advanced-linking.md

+% Advanced Linking

+The common cases of linking with Rust have been covered earlier in this book, but supporting the range of linking possibilities made available by other languages is important for Rust to achieve seamless interaction with native libraries.

-% Link args
+# Link args

-There is one other way to tell rustc how to customize linking, and that is via the `link_args` attribute.
+There is one other way to tell `rustc` how to customize linking, and that is via the `link_args` attribute.
 This attribute is applied to `extern` blocks and specifies raw flags which need to get passed to the linker when producing an artifact.
 An example usage would be: